cathook/PTTArticleRecommander/README.md

 ### Install Dependent Packages

-This project needs `cmake`, `python3`, C++ compiler, `glibc-dev` and `gtest` for the dependent packages.
+This project needs `cmake`, `python3`, C++ compiler, `glibc-dev` and `gtest`, `libopencc-dev` for the dependent packages.
 In debian series distribution, you can install all of them by a single command:
 ```
 $ sudo apt-get install cmake python3 build-essential libgtest-dev
 ```